Hot Water (song): B-sides

-The B-sides of the 1984 releases featured the title track of the Level 42 album, Standing in the Light (1983), which was their latest studio album when the single was released.
-This song was produced by Larry Dunn and Verdine White, both members of Earth, Wind & Fire.
+The B-sides of the 1984 releases featured the title-track of Level 42's album, Standing in the Light (1983), which was their latest studio album when the single was released.
+This song was produced by Larry Dunn and Verdine White, both members of the American band Earth, Wind & Fire.
 The Canadian releases of 1985, featured "The Chinese Way", produced by Mike Vernon, and "Kansas City Milkman", produced by Ken Scott, as B-sides.
 On the 1986 US release "Dream Crazy" was on the B-side, produced by Level 42 and Wally Badarou.
 The live version that appears on the US 12" release is the same version released on A Physical Presence (1985).

-Track listings
+Track listing

 All songs written and composed by Mark King, Mike Lindup, Phil Gould and Wally Badarou, except where noted.